CristianSifuentes/RegularExpressions/README.md

 Applications of regular expressions
 -----------

+Regular expressions allow us to build patterns, which we can apply to files, and search for relevant information in them, a practical case (among many others) would be, extract from an SD card, the photographs taken on a certain date, or the precise and concise search of files in computer forensics.

 Introduction to the regular expression language
 -----------

+/d -> Digit
+/w -> Letter

+* Shape
+* give repetition

 The language: characters, operators, and constructions
 ============

 The character .
 -----------

+The character (.)

+Text file.
+Series of character strings.
+A succession of lines.

+Character string.
+A character followed by another character, followed by another character.

+Character.
+Graphic representation in bits of some code, in most cases ASCII.
+It is the minimum unit that can be abstracted from a character string.

 Predefined and built classes
 -----------